 Daughter Myrtle Mayle ( ? - ? ) was born in (?).
 In about 1956, she was united in matrimony with Albert Lee "Ab" Maley (1934-2010), son of Dorsey and Leota Maley of Grafton, Taylor County, WV.
 They lived in North Canton, OH, where Albert was employed with Cement Masons Local No. 109.
 They also were members of the Crystal Park Wesleyan Church.
 As volunteers, they helped develop the Clinton Camp of Clinton, PA, and Albert was president of the organization for 11 years, from 1998 to 2009.
 Their three children were Rev. Lee Maley, Dr. Michael W. Maley and Brian Maley.
 Said the Canton Repository, "Ab touched many lives during his 76 years on this earth, he was a friend to all he met."
 He passed away at the age of 76 on Dec.
 5, 2010.
 Rev. Robert Bolois officiated at the funeral service, held in the family church.
 His remains were placed into eternal repose in Evergreen Memorial Gardens.
 Ab's obituary in the Repository named his surviving siblings as Kathleen Maley of Bruceton Mills, WV; Mary Maley of Flemington, WV; and David Maley of Grafton, WV; and his deceased siblings as Bernetta, Kermit and Ted.
 He also left behind nine grandchildren and five great-grandchildren.

-Step-daughter Agnes Kennedy (1924-2012) was born on Jan.
+Step-daughter Agnes Luvady Kennedy (1924-2012) was born on Jan.
 16, 1924 in Philippi.
-She wed Goldie E. Mayle Sr. ( -1999).
-They had a remarkable 13 children, among them Johnnie Mayle, Keith Mayle, Goldie E. Mayle Jr., Randall Mayle, Diana Mayle, Shela Mayle, Cathy Mayle, Debbie Mayle, Gary Mayle, Frank Mayle, Charles Mayle, Roger Mayle and Oscar Mayle.
+On April 7, 1939, at the age of 15, she wed 19-year-old Goldie Edward Mayle Sr. (Oct.
+16, 1919-1999) of Philippi.
+They produced a remarkable 13 children, among them Johnnie Mayle, Keith Mayle, Goldie E. Mayle Jr., Randall W. Mayle Sr., Diana Mayle, Shela Mayle, Cathy Mayle, Debbie Mayle, Gary Mayle, Frank Mayle, Charles Mayle, Roger Mayle and Oscar Mayle.
+Grief blanketed the family in the winter of 1954 when infant son Keith hemorrhaged in his lungs and died two days after birth on Feb.
+17, 1954, and with burial in Welch Cemetery in Philippi.
 They relocated to Canton and were members of the Crystal Park Wesleyan Church of Canton.
 Goldie Sr. passed away on Feb.
 27, 1999.
-Agnes survived him by 13 years, maintaining her home in Canton.
-She outlived four of her sons -- Johnnie, Keith, Goldie Jr. and Randall.
+Agnes survived him by 13 years, maintaining her home in Canton, and outlived four of her sons.
 She died at home at the age of 88 on March 28, 2012.
 Interment was in Evergreen Cemetery.

 ~ Son Carcin Mayle ~